HomeAnswersHematologyiron defeciency anemia

 Hi doctor,

 I am 45 years old, and my RBC count is 3.17 million per cubic millimeters, hemoglobin is 4.5 gm/dl, and PCV is 16.9 %.
 WBC count, platelets, urea, uric acid, and creatinine are normal.
 I have taken the hemoglobin electrophoresis test also.
 In that Hb (adult) is 98.7 %, Hb A2 is 1.3 %.
-They stated that RBCs are microcytic hypochromic with anisopoikilocytosis with target cells, elliptocytes, and tear drop cells.
+They stated that RBCs are microcytic hypochromic with anisopoikilocytosis with target cells, elliptocytes, and tear-drop cells.
 The laboratory interpreted that there is decreased HbA2 due to iron deficiency.

 Kindly correlate with serum ferritin levels.
-My mean corpuscular volume is 53.4 fl, mean corpuscular hemoglobin is 14.1 pg.
+My mean corpuscular volume is 53.4 fl, and my mean corpuscular hemoglobin is 14.1 pg.
 And my ferritin level is damn low.
 My doctor is asking for the opinion of a hematologist.

 Hi,